Aur Nawanshahr

 Aur is a town in Jalandhar district of Punjab, India which is located on the Nawanshahr to Phillaur National Highway.
 Aur is connected with a number of cities including Phillaur, Nawanshahr, Banga, and Rahon.
 It is located 12 km from District Shaheed Bhagat Singh Nagar.
 Aur is a block of 83 villages which is located 101 km From Punjab capital Chandigarh.

-Aur is a quaint little town nestled in the interior of Punjab, the road from phagwara to aur is full of greenery and scenic landscape esp. in the rainy and winter season.
+Aur is a quaint little town nestled in the interior of Punjab, the road from Phagwara to Aur is full of greenery and scenic landscape, especially in the rainy and winter season.
 Aur is renowned for its spiritual glory in the neighbouring areas.
 It is also known as "santan di bhoomi" meaning "Land of saints" as many temples devoted to realized saints are located in Aur.
 Some of the famous god realized saints from Aur are Baba Nathpuri maharaj, Baba ballbhdas and Baba dharamgeer.